Free & Open

 Export and sharing

-Record output, save projects, share synth states, and use PRO exports for WAV, OGG, stems, and MIDI.
+Record output, save projects, share full session links, resume local work, and understand which export paths stay PRO-only in this build: WAV, OGG, stems, and MIDI.

 Troubleshooting